dglazier/chanser/README.md

 Note you can include as many different ParticleCutsManagers in you analysis as you want.
 For example you could hae one with all particles having DeltaTime cuts of 1ns and another with 2ns.

-      ParticleCutsManager pcm{"EBCuts",1};
+      ParticleCutsManager pcm_dt{"DeltaTimeCuts2",0};
-      DeltaTimeCut dtc(2); //Apply a Delta Time cut of 2ns pcm.AddParticleCut("e-",dtc);
-      pcm.AddParticleCut("proton",dtc);
-      pcm.AddParticleCut("pi+",dtc);
-      pcm.AddParticleCut("pi-",dtc);
-      FS->RegisterPostTopoAction(pcm);
+      pcm_dt.AddParticleCut("e-",new DeltaTimeCut(2));
+      pcm_dt.AddParticleCut("proton",new DeltaTimeCut(2));
+      pcm_dt.AddParticleCut("pi+",new DeltaTimeCut(0.5));
+      pcm_dt.AddParticleCut("pi-",new DeltaTimeCut(1));
+      FS->RegisterPostTopoAction(pcm_dt);

       #in Create_Pi4.C

 Note the argument 1 provided in pcm{"EBCuts",1}, means that this cut will actually be applied to the data, if this is not included or a 0 is used instead then the cut is just included as a flag in the ouput tree.
+So in this case "EBCuts" will be applied to the output data, while DeltaTimeCuts2 will just appear as a flag in the ouptput tree with a value equal to the number of particles that past the cut.
+To set a default cut for particles not called in AddParticleCut,

+      ParticleCutsManager pcm{"DeltaTimeCuts",1};
+       pcm.SetDefaultCut(new DeltaTimeCut(2));

+SetDefaultCut and AddParticleCut can be used in the same ParticleCutsManager

 ### Particle data

 Or output data related to each particle in the event to a root tree :

-     ParticleDataManager pdm{"particle","/outdir/particleData",1};
+       ParticleDataManager pdm{"particle",1};
-     CLAS12ParticleOutEvent0 pout; //instance of class that defines particle output pdm.SetParticleOut(&pout);
-     FS->RegisterPostTopoAction(pdm);
+       pdm.SetParticleOut(new CLAS12ParticleOutEvent0);
+       FS->RegisterPostKinAction(pdm);

      #in Create_Pi4.C

 This will output a set of standard detector variables,  you may create you own ParticleOutEvent class for this purpose.

+### Start time

+You also have to decide where to get the event start time from.
+See the FAQ for details, but to calculate the starttime for each combitorial from the e- candidate,

+    ///StartTime
+    StartTimeAction st("StartTime",new C12StartTimeFromParticle("Electron"));
+    FS->RegisterPreTopoAction(st);  //PRETOPO

+     #in Create_Pi4.C

+### Particle Corrections

+Ths particle corrections action is used much like the particle cuts.
+So far only a FT e- energy correction has been included.
+If you want to use it,

+     ParticleCorrectionManager pcorrm{"FTelEnergyCorrection"};
+     pcorrm.AddParticle("e-",new FTel_pol4_ECorrection());
+     FS->RegisterPreTopoAction(pcorrm); //PRETOPO

+     #in Create_Pi4.C

+See the FAQs for information on creating your own particle correction

 At the end you should write to a root file so it can be processed.
 The clas12_proof processor then just needs this root file to run as it extracts and compiles the source code from the file before running.